Skip navigation

 Skills and Training

 Are you looking for a new or better job, but need some help getting prepared?
-You will be interested in the skills-training programs and workshops that Halton Region and the province of Ontario offer job seekers.
+Learn about the skills-training programs and workshops that Halton Region and the province of Ontario offer job seekers.

 Better Jobs Ontario is a provincial program that helps Ontarians with the costs for training or education required to get a better job.